exectails/DataDog/README.md

 DataDog
 =============================================================================

-Data is a viewer and potential future editor for Mabinogi's .data (DataDog) format.
+DataDog is a viewer and potential future editor for Mabinogi's .data (DataDog) format.
 It allows you to open and view the files and export them to XML, in one or list by list.